AdobeDocs/experience-platform.en/help/edge/data-collection/automatic-information.md

 | -------------------------------------------- | ------------ |
 | `events[].xdm.implementationDetails.version` | `0.11.0`     |

-When the library is used stand-alone, the value is simply the library version.
-When the library is used as part of the launch extension, this is the library version and the launch extension version joined with a "+".
-For example "2.1.0+2.1.3".
+When the standalone library is used, the value is simply the library version.
+When the library is used as part of the Platform Launch extension, this is the library version and the Platform Launch extension version joined with a "+".
+For example, if the library version were 2.1.0, and the Platform Launch extension version were 2.1.3, the value would be "2.1.0+2.1.3".

 ### Environment